gravitational/teleport/docs/3.1/intro.md

 A good place to start if you want to jump right in.
 - [RBAC for SSH](ssh_rbac) - Details on how Teleport Enterprise provides Role-based Access Controls (RBAC) for SSH.
 - [SSO for SSH](ssh_sso) - Overview on how Teleport Enterprise works with external identity providers for single sign-on (SSO).

-## Windows Support

-Teleport server does not run on Windows yet, but `tsh` (the Teleport client) can be used on Windows to execute `tsh login` to retrieve a user's SSH certificate and use it with `ssh`, the OpenSSH client, running on a Windows client machine.

 ## Guides